Sustainable Venture Development Across Borders 7,5 Credits

 - collecting, expressing and analyzing material for building the sustainable venture across borders,

 The course sustainable venture development across borders is an elective course that contextualizes the venture development process to a sustainable venture in a foreign country setting; it does so by building on entrepreneurship literature, particularly design thinking approach as well as sustainable development and sustainable business literatures.
 The course is closely related to JIBS core research focus on entrepreneurship and is delivered by JIBS faculty whom are at the research frontier of entrepreneurship with interests in sustainability.
 The students taking the course gain understanding of importance of identifying root causes of the social and environmental problems and learn to use design thinking tools when developing solutions to the identified problems.
 Practical relevance of this course lies in the acquisition of problematization and prototyping skills.

-Prerequisites60 credits in Business Administration (or the equivalent) including the course Entrepreneurship and Business Planning (or the equivalent).
+PrerequisitesGeneral entry requirements and 60 credits in Business Administration (or the equivalent) including the course Entrepreneurship (or the equivalent).